Ice Crystals dangling

 While soft rime appears more feathery or spiky, hard rime possesses a comb-like appearance.
 It is very dense, less milky in color, compared to soft rime.
 Although it can sometimes be milkier when it is heavy.
 Typically, the level of supercooled water droplets is the factor that determines the type of ice that forms.
 In this case, hard rime has the least while soft rime and clear ice follow suit.
 It is sure that the more the quantity of water droplets found in ice, the denser it becomes.
 As for hard rime, it is typically made up of fewer water droplets and lots of ice crystal.

-Soft rime, on the other hand, is a whitewater deposit that forms when the water droplets that exist in mist or light freezing fog freezes to the outer surfaces of objects, by calm or light wind.
+Soft rime, on the other hand, is a whitewater deposit that forms when the water droplets that exist in mist or light freezing fog freezes to the outer surfaces of objects, by the calm or light wind.
 The fog that makes up soft rime also freezes to the windward side of trees, wires or such other solid objects

 Soft rime shares similar characteristics with hoar frost.
 Except rimes are formed when vapor first condenses to liquid droplets such as fog, mist or cloud, to a freezing surface.
 Meanwhile, hoar frost is formed by the direct deposit of water vapor turning into solid ice.
 White frost is a heavy coating of hoar frost, which looks much like soft rime, but forms differently.